percona/everest-doc/docs/release-notes/Percona-Everest-1.3.0-(2024-10-28).md

     ![!image](../images/enable_sharding.png)

-=== "Database status details"
+=== "Database status"

-    ### Display database status details
+    ### Database status at a glance

-    Starting with the latest Percona Everest version 1.3.0, you can now quickly monitor the status of your databases right from the database details page for your specific database.
+    Starting with Percona Everest version 1.3.0, you can now quickly monitor the status of your databases right from the database details page for your specific database.
 This feature saves you time by enabling you to keep an eye on your databases without having to switch to the **database view** page.

     ![!image](../images/display_db_details.png)

-=== "PSMDB Operator v1.17.0"
+=== "PSMDB operator v1.17.0"

     ### Support for PSMDB Operator v1.17.0